The Finn Hall

-The two-story Finn Hall - the large white building, pictured below - was moved from Carbon to Hanna in 1900.
+The two-story Finn Hall pictured below was moved from Carbon to Hanna in 1900-1901.
 The Finnish miners moved the hall by hand seven miles from Carbon to Hanna.
-It appears that the hall was placed near the school building site.
-A new high school was built in 1950 on the ground then occupied by the Finn Hall.
-The Finn hall was moved north of town near the present day football field.

-The Hanna gymnasium pictured below at the left end of the three buildings was built in 1918 and burned down at Christmas time in 1946.
-The basketball team was forced to practice in the Finn Hall and play most of their home games in Rawlins..
+The Hanna gymnasium pictured below was built in 1924 and burned down at Christmas time in 1946.
+The basketball team was forced to practice in the Finn Hall and play most of their home games in Rawlins.
 In spite of it all the Hanna team in 1946 placed third in the District Tournament and fourth in the State Tournament.
 The new gym was being built during the 1947 school year.
 The basketball team again practiced in the Finn Hall and played most of their games at Rawlins.
 The team won the District Tournament in 1947 and placed fourth at the State Tournament.

 Historic Finn Hall Building Destroyed by Fire

 Hanna Herald, July 5, 1982 by Carl Berger